biomedicalinformaticsgroup/cadmus/README.md

 **retrieved_df**

-The Metadata output is a pandas dataframe saved as a JSON file.
+The Metadata output is a pandas dataframe saved as a zip containing a JSON file.
-This is stored in the directory ```"./ouput/retrieved_df/retrieved_df2.json"```.
+This is stored in the directory ```"./ouput/retrieved_df/retrieved_df2.json.zip"```.
 The dataframe columns are:
 - pmid <class 'int64'>
     - PubMed id.
 If you prefer to change the data type of PMIDs to <class 'str'> you can use the following example: `metadata_retrieved_df.pmid = metadata_retrieved_df.pmid.astype(str)`